moorereason/vim-markdownfmt/README.md

 vim-markdownfmt
 ===============

 Markdown formatting plugin for Vim.
-Designed to work with "gofmt-style" commands such as[markdownfmt](https://github.com/shurcooL/markdownfmt).<!-- and [mdfmt](https://github.com/moorereason/mdfmt). -->
+Designed to work with "gofmt-style" commands such as [markdownfmt](https://github.com/shurcooL/markdownfmt).

 Installation
 ------------